omogbolahan94/About-Me-Chat-Bot/README.md

 * confirm the version: `uv --version`
 * create virtual environment: `uv venv .venv`
 * activate virtual environment (linux): `source .venv/Scripts/activate`
+* On jupyter notebook, the virtual environment is name: `Python (myenv)`.
+Choose it to use the UV virtual environment on your notebook.

+### Setup Environment Variable
+* Create `.env` in project root directory
+* Set up your API keys in the git ignore file

+###